Kharris95/My-Udacity-projects/README.md

 # My-Udacity-projects
 work done in training to become a frontend-developer.
 Skills used are mainly CSS,JS and HTML.

-- Firstly is a blog site with a blog page, the text is negligible.
-It was mainly to showcase flexbox and grid usage, minimal styling and mobile responsiveness.
+Blog Post-
+A prototype of a web3 blog I will be eventually fleshing out properly.
+I was mainly practicing CSS design and responsive layout.